 John Stranlund has focused on the economic theory and experimental evaluation of environmental and natural resource policies.
 Much of his work has been supported by grants from the U.S. Environmental Protection Agency and the U.S. State Department.
 He and John Spraggon received a $1million Environmental Protection Agency grant to study the enforcement of pollution markets of the sort that will characterize domestic policies to confront global climate change.

 Sylvia Brandt is conducting work on similar issues in fisheries, comparing command-and-control policies with tradable property rights and examining the impact of the institutional setting and of the strategic behavior.
-She was awarded a new NSF grant to support this work in fall 2009.
+She has supported her research with grants from the (NSF).

 With support from all levels of university governance, the department has undertaken a major investment in the field of experimental economics.
-This investment includes two hires, John Spraggon and Angela de Oliveria, and the creation of the Cleve Willis Experimental Economics Laboratory.
-External research funding in this area has exceeded $1.34 million since 2002.
+This investment includes two hires, John Spraggon and Angela de Oliveira, and the creation of the Cleve Willis Experimental Economics Laboratory.
+External research funding in this area has exceeded $1.34 million since 2002 with grants from the Environmental Protection Agency and the National Science Foundation.
 Sylvia Brandt will begin experimental research on fisheries management responses to global warming under an NSF grant.

 Sylvia Brandt, joined by Bernard Morzuch, is examining the joint effect of environmental regulation and organization of the health-care sector on the prevalence of asthma.
-In addition, Dr. Brandt has received two external grants to support this project and received an Air Quality Management District grant of $250,000 that begin in fall 2009.
+In addition, Dr. Brandt has received two external grants to support this project and received an Air Quality Management District grant of $250,000.

 M. J. Alhabeeb is developing his long-term study of adolescent behavior with a new focus on how out-of-school activities contribute to positive youth development as part of a multi-university study.